Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas Performance Insights

-- The Longhorns average 77.7 points per game (40th in college basketball) while giving up 67.2 per outing (89th in college basketball).
+- The Longhorns average 77.7 points per game (40th in college basketball) while allowing 67.2 per outing (89th in college basketball).
 They have a +379 scoring differential overall and outscore opponents by 10.5 points per game.

-- Texas is 163rd in the nation at 32 rebounds per game.
-That's similar to the 31 its opponents average.
+- The 32.0 rebounds per game Texas averages rank 163rd in the nation.
+Its opponents pull down 31.0 per outing.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.